Groups with fast-growing conjugator length functions: Introduction

 \subsection{Fibre products and groups with fast growing conjugator length functions.}

 Our examples establishing Theorem~\ref{t:big fellas} are explained in Section~\ref{s:Fibre products}.
 They come from applying a fibre-product construction from \cite{Bridson14} to the Hydra groups of Dison and Riley \cite{DR} -- these are groups $\Gamma_k$ with concise finite presentations that have $A_k$ as their Dehn functions.
 As we shall explain, these presentations are aspherical, which is a feature that is needed to derive a finite presentation for the fibre product $P$ that we consider.
 The difficulty of the conjugacy problem in $P$, as witnessed by its conjugator length function, reflects the difficulty of the word problem of the seed group $\Gamma$, as witnessed by its Dehn function.
 The current state of knowledge does not make this relationship precise enough to determine the conjugator length function of $P$ exactly in general.
-However, we can establish that $A_k\mleft(n\mright) \preceq \CL\mleft(n\mright) \preceq A_k(n^2)$ and this places $\CL\mleft(n\mright)$ between a pair of fast-growing representatives of the same level of the Grzegorczyk hierarchy per Theorem~\ref{t:big fellas}, because for $k \geq 3$ if a function is in the same level as $A_k$, then precomposing that function with a polynomial does not change where in the hierarchy that function lies.
+However, we can establish that $A_k\mleft(n\mright) \preceq \CL\mleft(n\mright) \preceq A_k(n^2)$ and this places $\CL\mleft(n\mright)$ between a pair of fast-growing representatives of the same level of the Grzegorczyk hierarchy per Theorem~\ref{t:big fellas}, because for $k \geq 3$, if a function is in the same level as $A_k$, then precomposing that function with a polynomial does not change where in the hierarchy that function lies.

-We conclude (in Remark~\ref{rem:frontier}) with comments on how a study of a variant of the Dehn function introduced in \cite{Bridson13} might lead to explicit examples of finitely presented groups realizing a wider variety of conjugator length functions.
+We conclude (in Remark~\ref{rem:frontier}) with comments on how a study of a variant of the Dehn function introduced in \cite{Bridson13} might lead to explicit examples of finitely presented groups realizing a wider variety of conjugator length functions.\footnote{Update:\ using a different approach, Gillis and Wagner \cite{GiWa} recently proved definitive results describing which functions can arise.}